- Must visit

 Discover the best of Marbella — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Marbella trip today.

-Elegant pedestrian avenue linking the old town to the seafront, famous for its open-air Salvador Dalí sculptures and strong social media appeal.
+Elegant pedestrian avenue connecting the old town and seafront, famous for Dalí sculptures, palms, and easy central strolling.

 Find answers to the most common questions about traveling from Liverpool to Marbella by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Marbella, this guide helps you travel smarter and with confidence.